FAQs

 No state in the U.S. requires embalming, but there are instances where it may be required when transporting a body across state lines.
 See the What You Should Know about Transport, Embalming, Home Funerals, and More section here to determine if your state might require embalming for state-to-state transport.
 This is on our What to Expect page and also explains how to plan a wake or funeral at home.

-If your state requires embalming for transport, or if a body is accidentally embalmed due to miscommunication, contact one our Burial Coordinator to request that we make an exception.
+If your state requires embalming for transport, or if a body is accidentally embalmed due to miscommunication, contact a Burial Coordinator to request that we make an exception.